amirgeva/yated/README.md

 Written in Python and relying on the curses module, support for various key combinations varies with system and terminal.

-So far, best results are seen in the _gnome-terminal_ Depends of python3-pyqt4 for clipboard operations
+So far, best results are seen in the _gnome-terminal_

+Depends on either xclip or python3-pyqt4 for clipboard operations

 Install with apt: